 - Schedule periodic maintenance to be carried out on devices and equipment: regulatory checks, quality checks, checks, cleaning, and lubrication.

 - Collect and process requests for intervention from operators: improvements, fixes, repairs, etc.

 - Organize the activities of external maintenance service providers (control offices, manufacturers, subcontractors, etc.) and internal (maintenance technicians).

 - Manage the stock of accessories and spare parts and initiate refueling alarms to prevent stocks from running out.

-- Calculate, examine and optimize maintenance work: lifespan of devices and equipment, availability, reliability, responsiveness of the team, savings generated by the maintenance service, costs and working hours.
+- Calculate, examine, and optimize maintenance work: lifespan of devices and equipment, availability, reliability, the responsiveness of the team, savings generated by the maintenance service, costs, and working hours.

 Deploy A CMMS To Meet The Challenges